nuntius-rex/node-mvc-create/README.md

 ## CUSTOMIZATION

 >**<p>What if you want to build a slightly different MVC pattern or even another structure?
 No problem.<br>
-The newest version allows you to add your own patterns. <br>
+The newest version allows you to add your own patterns.
 Just defined the pattern you want as follows: </p>**

 ```
 const mvcCreate=require("mvccreate");